From the moment shots rang out at lunchtime on November 22nd 1963, talk of conspiracy has surrounded the assassination of President John F. Kennedy.

 The single bullet theory did not add up, but without it the Warren Commission were unable to demonstrate only three shots were fired and Oswald was the lone assassin.

 A simple paraffin test was administered to Oswald’s cheek after his arrest, which tested negative for gunshot residue.

-Unhappy with the result, the FBI submitted the cast to a whole array of more advanced tests, all of which returned negative.
+Unhappy with the result, the FBI submitted the cast to a whole array of more advanced tests, including neutron activation analysis, all of which returned negative.
 This was so problematic for the official case that the FBI simply lied about it at the Warren Commission’s hearings.

 Oswald’s life is replete with mysteries and inexplicable events.
 Far from being a disaffected communist sympathizing loner, Oswald continually associated with right-wingers and members of various intelligence agencies, including the FBI and the CIA.